-Sassafras Live Stakes is a deciduous tree often grows naturally in the woods as well as open fields.
+Sassafras Live Stakes are deciduous trees often grows naturally in the woods as well as open fields

-The sassafras tree can survive over 1,000 years in the wild with the ideal growing environment.
+Sassafras Live Stakes can survive over 1,000 years in the wild with the ideal growing environment

 In the spring, the sassafras tree blooms with clusters of yellow flowers.
 These yellow flowers are 1 to 2 inches long and can be up to a half-inch in diameter.
 After a few days, the flowers are replaced by bright green leaves.
 At full maturity, the leaves can grow to be 3 to 7 inches long.
 A sassafras tree produces three types of leaves simultaneously.
 It produces oval-shaped leaves, three-lobed leaves, as well as mitten-shaped leaves.
 It should be noted that the mitten-shaped leaves can be either left or right-handed.
 The edges of the leaves are smooth.
 In the fall, the leaves turn a spectrum of colors, including yellow, orange, scarlet, and sometimes purple.
 It also may acquire half-inch dark blue fruit in the fall.

-It should also be noted that sassafras trees are also known for their fragrant smell, which is similar to root beer.
+Sassafras Live Stakes are also known for their fragrant smell, which is similar to root beer